 Logging

 Consulting logs is one of the first things you should do to identify a cause of a problem.
-By default, the FindFace Multi processes are logged to Docker container logs, which can be accessed via the docker logs
+By default, the FindFace Multi processes are logged to Docker container logs, which can be accessed via the docker logs and docker service logs commands.
+In addition, Docker uses the json-file logging driver, which caches container logs in JSON.
+You can configure Docker to use another logging driver, choosing from the multiple logging mechanisms available.

 In this section: